 Make your life easier while doing it

 Leave your running shoes by the door.
 Pack your bags the evening before.
 Invite a friend to join.
-These actions help you stay focused and go on with your plans!
+These actions help you stay focused and put your plans into action!

 How to exercise more often: Moderate activity